Family Services of Peel

 Proven ability to work in changing environment, multi-tasking ability and time management skills

 Ability to work independently, as well as work collaboratively and effectively with all team members

 Strong computer skills (MS Office, internet, database management) and familiarity with social media

-Ability to work from home, consisting of a safe and private home office setting and the necessary technical equipment and high-speed Internet access for remote work
+As there may be a remote component to this job, the ability to work from home, consisting of a safe and private home office setting and the necessary technical equipment and high-speed Internet access for remote work

 Familiarity with virtual work platforms

 Flexibility to work from a variety of locations

 A valid Ontario driver’s license, clean driving record, appropriate insurance, and daily access to a reliable vehicle